JamesLJenks/08_Professional-README-Generator/README.md

   Contributions

   ## Tests
-  Guidelines
+  Test Guidelines

   ## Questions
   If you have questions about this application, please contact me via GitHub at username JamesLJenks or by email at jamesljenks@gmail.com.

   ## License
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) <br/>
-  This application is licenses by MIT <br/>
+  This application is licensed by MIT <br/>
   https://opensource.org/licenses/MIT <br/>